nour-nabil31/Volume-Signal/README.md

 - **6-panel dashboard** — Price vs VWAP, OBV, A/D Line, CMF, Volume bars, Volume Ratio
 - **Warm finance visual theme** — cream, gold, burgundy palette distinct from standard charting libraries
 - **HTML summary table** — all 10 indicators with signal badges rendered in Jupyter
+- **Signal persistence filter** — only confirms a signal after it holds consistently for N consecutive days, eliminating single-day noise
+- **Score history tracking** — automatically logs each day's score to a local JSON file, builds a running record per ticker
 - **Dynamic** — works with any ticker, any time period, fully adjustable windows
 - **EGX-aware** — calibrated for thin-liquidity markets like the Egyptian Exchange